juank-pa/JKLocalNotifications-ANE/README.md

   ./build-ane
   ```
 * If you want to just test you Android or iOS implementation without needing to compile
-other targets then use the `build-ane-ios` or `build-ane-android`.
-These scripts will compile
+other targets then use the `build-ane-ios` or `build-ane-android` scripts.
+These scripts
-only the specific target assets and will be useful for testing but not for production:
+will compile only the specific target assets and will be suitable for testing
+but not for production:
   ```bash
   ./build-ane-ios
   # or